Complete Guide to Removing the Door on GE JVM6175SKSS Over-the-Range Microwave

 The Right Screwdriver Set for Accessing GE Microwave Hinges Without Stripping Fasteners

-When you’re removing the door on a JVM6175SKSS, you’re working with small Phillips and flathead screws on the hinge brackets that strip easily if you use a worn-out bit or wrong angle.
+When removing the door on a JVM6175SKSS, you’re working with small Phillips and flathead screws on the hinge brackets that strip easily if you use a worn-out bit or wrong angle.
 A magnetic screwdriver set ensures you can seat the bit properly in each screw head and retrieve fasteners that want to fall into the cabinet cavity during removal.

 What works